leodalmacio/100-Days-Of-Code/README.md

 Thoughts: Today I've got a glimpse on how Service an Service Provider works with the context of Modules.
 It seems to work just like a factory, but kinda different.
 Because it seems like the ServiceLoader would fetch all Classes that Implements the interface provided to the type parameter of Service Provider.
 But I still need to verify it tomorrow.

+### Day 1(23) (August 15, 2019 - Thu)

+*__Goals for the week__*
+1. Modules

+---

+Thoughts: For today, I've learn regarding open packages which would inturn make the packages accessible by default but only on run time, which is use for Reflaction, which I still haven't understand yet.
+I've also learned regarding requires static, which would only require the package when needed.
+And with that I've managed to finish My First Book regarding Java.
+I'm still unsure on how I would proceed after this book.
+I'll just think about it tomorrow.